About Undergraduate Transfer Credits

 In order to maximize the credit you may receive, you will need to complete a transfer credit evaluation request after being admitted to AMU.
 Don't worry; your admissions coach will guide you through the process if you need assistance.

 Have you earned 45 or more credits from a degree granting institution but didn't earn your associate degree?
 If so you may be able to "reverse transfer" the credits you earn from AMU and get that degree.
-Through our partnership with National Student Clearinghouse (NSC), we can securely send course and grade information to any two-year institution from which you have transferred.
+Through our partnership with National Student Clearinghouse (NSC), we can securely send course and grade information to a participating two-year institution from which you have transferred.
 If eligible, you are then awarded an associate degree from that institution.
 For more information, please contact [email protected].

 Transfer Equivalency Database